Superboi07/Capsule-Combatants/README.md

 # Capsule Combatants

 A 2 player matching game based on the moblie game Pirates vs Ninjas.
+Made for use in RIT CompSci House's Devcade.

 Made just by me.